Vokatius/Python_Hotkeys/readme.md

    my_new_shortcut = '<ctrl>+<alt>+n'
    ```

-3. Add your corresponding function in the `scripts/hotkey_functions/` directory either in a file or an exisiting one.
+3. Add your corresponding function in the `scripts/hotkey_functions/` directory either in a new file or an exisiting one.

 4. In the `scripts/hotkey_registration.py` file, append your new shortcut using `register_hotkey`<br>
    I would recommend to use a lambda function that wraps your new function with `last_window.set_last_window` to ensure that the last active window gets saved in case you change window focus.<br>